DinoHub-SubT/dsta_deploy/docs/install-workspaces.md

     # clone the submodules
     git submodule update --recursive --init uav

     # check the git status (please do this step and wait until command is completed)
     git status

+**Clone the perception submodules**

+    # clone the submodules
+    git submodule update --recursive --init object_detection

+    # check the git status (please do this step and wait until command is completed)
+    git status